CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl-Deploy theApplication-to-Azure-Kubernetes-Service.md

      ![](media/pass-1411.png "Enter Password")

-     >**Note**: During sign-in, you may be prompted with a screen asking: "Automatically sign in to all desktop apps and websites on this device", Click **No, this app only**.
+     >**Note**: During sign-in, you may be prompted with a screen asking: "Automatically sign in to all desktop apps and websites on this device", click **No, this app only**.

      ![](media/E3T1S4.png)